serdedotnet/serde/docs/site/src/generator.md

 Serde-dn is type-safe, meaning that it requires every serializing type to implement `ISerialize` or `IDeserialize` and *always* uses an interface implementation for controlling serialization.

 For types you control, you could implement those interfaces manually, but most cases can be solved by using the built-in source generator.
-To have the source generator implement the appropriate interface, start by making the type `partial`.
-For example, if you had a struct or class like
+Two changes are required to use the source generator:

+  1. Make the type `partial`.
+  2. Add the `GenerateSerialize` or `GenerateDeserialize` attribute.

+For example,

 ```C#
 class SampleClass